oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/HashRateResponse.md

 In this example, the `responseJson` variable contains a JSON string representing the response from the hash rate API endpoint.
 The `HashRateResponse` constructor is used to parse the JSON string and create a new `HashRateResponse` instance.
 The `response.hashrate` field is then accessed to extract the hash rate value from the response.
 This value can then be used by other parts of the project as needed.
 ## Questions:
  1. What is the purpose of the `HashRateResponse` case class?
-   - The `HashRateResponse` case class is used to represent a response containing a hashrate value in the `org.alephium.api.model` package.
+   - The `HashRateResponse` case class is used to represent a response containing a hashrate value in the `org.oxyg3nium.api.model` package.

 2. What is the expected format of the `hashrate` field in the `HashRateResponse` case class?
    - The `hashrate` field in the `HashRateResponse` case class is expected to be a string.